 The winter season in Bhutan begins in December and lasts till February.
 Winters in Bhutan are beautiful and less crowded.
 Days are sunny, though evenings and nights can be very cold.
 This season is not recommended for a holiday in Bhutan.

-Know before you visit: It is easier to secure a great deal on hotels during this time of the year because it's an off season.
+Know before you visit: It is easier to secure a great deal on hotels during this time of the year because it's off-season.
 This is the time you also have the chance to experience snowfall in Bhutan.

 Where to stay in Bhutan